-Apart from helping you draw actionable insights for your offline business, store sales measurement offers some valuable features to help you maximize your online-to-offline marketing strategy.
+Apart from helping you draw actionable insights for your offline business, store sales measurement offers some valuable features to help you maximize your online to offline marketing strategy.

-- Business insights: Understand the full value of your online ads.
+|Business insights reporting: Understand the full value of your online ads.
 The customer research and shopping path is complex and often includes many online touchpoints before purchasing in-store.
-Store sales helps you calculate the true ROAS of your Search, Shopping, and YouTube campaigns.
+Store sales helps you calculate the true ROAS of your Search, Shopping, Display, Video, and Local campaigns.
 You can gain insight and inform your business strategy by segmenting data by device, campaign, ad group, or keyword.|

 |Customer lists integration: This feature allows you to create rule-based Customer Match lists using your uploaded and hashed in-store transactions data.
 It helps you create Customer Match lists based on custom segments of your existing customers and optimize bids or deliver a tailored message at the moment of relevance.|

-|Smart Bidding for store sales integration (coming soon): This feature will allow you to use Smart Bidding with store sales conversions (for example, to optimize for store sales conversions or value reported for your Search and Shopping campaigns).
-If you’re interested in optimizing for store sales with Smart Bidding, contact your Google Account team for next steps.
+|Smart Bidding for store sales integration: This feature allows you to use Smart Bidding with store sales conversions (for example, to optimize for store sales conversions or value reported for your Search, Shopping, and Local campaigns).|

 A customer is signed into their Google account and clicks on your ad.
 The customer then visits your store to purchase an item.
 Based on the information they’ve provided to you (such as an email address or a phone number), either through a loyalty program or an electronic receipt, you can then link the transaction to the customer.

 After you set up store sales measurement in your Google Ads account, you can upload the transaction data to Google Ads.
 Google matches the transaction data to your ads.
-When a strict privacy threshold is reached, Google Ads reporting shows the total number of conversions influenced by your ads.
+When a strict privacy and confidence threshold is reached, Google Ads reporting shows the total number of conversions influenced by your ads.
 To report store sales, we use factors such as: